vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 combination of being somewhat delayed to begin with, and having a few time-sensitive things to respond to right after I finished jogging, that ended up delaying me further.

+## 2026-08-01: skipped all exercises

+On Saturday 2026-08-01, I skipped all exercises as I worked on a math research problem for a large part of the morning and early afternoon and was running late, having already accumulated a huge cyclic personal chores backlog.